core-wg/senml-spec/draft-jennings-core-senml-02.md

 followed by an array.
 The array MUST have one or more measurement or parameter objects.

+If the root array has more than one base object, each following base object modifies the base values using the JSON merge patch format
+{{RFC7396}}.
+That is, base values can be added or modified by defining their new values and existing base values can removed by defining the value as "null".

 Inside each measurement or parameter object the "n", "u", and "sv" attributes are of type string, the "t" and "ut" attributes are of type number, the "bv" attribute is of type boolean, and the "v" and "s"